Two different conditions

 Keratosis pilaris is a minor condition that causes small bumps, much like goose bumps, on the skin.
 It’s sometimes called “chicken skin.”
-On the other hand, psoriasis can be a serious medical condition that often affects more than the surface of the skin.
+On the other hand, psoriasis is an autoimmune condition that often affects more than the surface of the skin.
 It’s associated with psoriatic arthritis and is linked to other conditions such as heart disease, diabetes, and Crohn’s disease.

 What is psoriasis?

 Psoriasis is one of several autoimmune disorders in which your immune system mistakenly attacks harmless substances within the body.
 The response, in the case of psoriasis, is your body speeding up skin cell production.

 In people with psoriasis, skin cells reach the surface of the skin in four to seven days.
 This process takes about a month in people who don’t have psoriasis.
 These immature skin cells, called keratinocytes, build up on the skin’s surface.
 From there, these cells form raised patches covered by layers of silver scales.

 Although there are several different types of psoriasis, plaque psoriasis is the most common.
-About 80 to 90 percent of people with the condition have plaque psoriasis.
+About 80 percent of people with the condition have plaque psoriasis.
 Many people who have plaque psoriasis also have nail psoriasis.
 With this condition, nails become pitted and crumble easily.
 Eventually, some nails may be lost.